Skip to content

 Preparing to Sample for PFAS

-This section of the toolkit provides guidance on identifying private wells in Wisconsin and conducting outreach to private well owners.
-The Well Identification document explains where to locate private well information and includes a template for collecting and organizing well data.
-It also offers additional guidance and resources to help determine which wells to prioritize for PFAS sampling.
+Well Identification: explains where to locate private well information, includes a template for collecting and organizing well data, and offers guidance and resources to help determine which wells to prioritize for PFAS sampling.

 A hand points at a well cap in a grassy area.